echoCTF/echoCTF.RED/docs/VPN-SERVER.md

 * `{{db.pass}}` database user password (ex `vpnuserpass`)
 * `{{db.host}}` database host (prefer IP ex `172.16.0.1`)
 * `{{db.name}}` database name (default ex `echoCTF`)

+NOTE: If you are running the docker container that we provide then a user already exists on the database with the following credentials
+* mysql user: `vpnuser`
+* mysql password: `vpnuserpass`

 ```sh
 sed -e 's#{{db.host}}#172.16.0.1#g' \